Validating AU Microscopii d with Transit Timing Variations: Transit Modeling

 We model the 33 photometric transits of AU Mic b and five photometric transits of AU Mic c using the \exofast package \citep{eastman2013, eastman2019}; CHEOPS and R-M observations are not included in this transit modeling step. \exofast computes the Markov chain Monte Carlo (MCMC) to estimate the posterior probabilities and determine the statistical significance of our detections and the confident intervals in their corresponding transit midpoint times.
 Since \exofast is written in {\tt IDL}, it uses the differential evolution MCMC algorithm \citep{terbraak2006} instead of \emcee \citep{foreman-mackey2013} for sampling purposes \citep{eastman2013}.
 The detrending parameters flare (Spitzer), sky (Spitzer \& PEST), Sky/Pixel\_T1 (LCOGT), \& SKY (ASTEP) are treated as additive while the remaining detrending parameters are treated as multiplicative.
 See Table \ref{tab:detrend} for a full list of nights included for \exofast analysis and their corresponding detrending parameters.
 Since both Pan-STARRS Y and Pan-STARRS \zs are not available among the filters in \exofast, y and z' (Sloan z) were used as respective approximate substitutes.

 \startlongtable

 We use MIST for evolutionary models \citep{choi2016, dotter2016} and have \exofast ignore the Claret \& Bloemen limb darkening tables \citep{claret2011} since AU Mic is a low-mass red dwarf.
 Table \ref{tab:exofastv2priors} provides a list of priors for \exofast.
-The logarithmic version of orbital period was used because it is the fitted prior in \exofast.
-The magnitude priors are for the spectral energy distribution (SED), which is to place constraint on MIST evolutionary models.
+The logarithmic version of stellar mass and orbital period were used because they are the fitted priors in \exofast.
 The purpose of TTV and depth offset priors are to place constraints on the variation of transit timing and depth of all light curves; any transit depth variability was not explored for this paper.
-We set {\tt MAXSTEPS} = 12\,500 and {\tt NTHIN} = 20 and include the {\tt rejectflatmodel} option for all light curves with {\tt NTEMPS} = 8 to aid in faster convergence.
+We set {\tt MAXSTEPS} = 7\,500 and {\tt NTHIN} = 25 and include the {\tt rejectflatmodel} option for all light curves with {\tt NTEMPS} = 8 to aid in faster convergence.
 The reason for allowing the {\tt rejectflatmodel} option to become active for this work is that both AU Mic b and c are confirmed transiting planets with well-established orbital periods, so we ``reject'' any flat models to help narrow the vast range of possible outcomes.
 After \exofast completes the transit modeling, it generates the transit models (Figure \ref{fig:exofastv2models}), median posteriors (Tables \ref{tab:exofastv2median1}, \ref{tab:exofastv2median2}, \ref{tab:exofastv2median3}, \& \ref{tab:exofastv2median4}), and midpoint times (Table \ref{tab:ttvpriors}).
-The stellar posteriors generated by \exofast appear to be inconsistent with the known stellar parameters of AU Mic.
-It is possible that the SED modeling for AU Mic is incorrect given that the host star is a very young, low-mass star.
-However, this does not impact the transit midpoint times generated by \exofast.

 \startlongtable

 \begin{longrotatetable}

 \end{longrotatetable}